ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 # Security Considerations {#security}

-Beyond the aforementioned security gaols for the Issuance protocol ({{issuance-protocol}}), it is important for Privacy Pass deployments to mitigate the risk of abuse by malicious Clients.
+Beyond the aforementioned security gaols for the issuance protocol ({{issuance-protocol}}), it is important for Privacy Pass deployments to mitigate the risk of abuse by malicious Clients.